 NLP systems can analyze the content of emails, looking for certain patterns, phrases, or behaviors that indicate spam or phishing – like specific keywords, strange links, or odd formatting.

-Text summarization and generation
+Text Summarization and Generation

 These types of tools condense long articles, reports, or documents into shorter, easy-to-digest summaries – and they do it with NLP.